 - Removal of the interior, with a small axe 40mm wide at its cutting edge, to a depth of 70mm

-The exterior bears ornamentation of shallow grooves parallel to the carination on it lower half and vertically aligned facets to the neck.
-Given the contrast between the rough-hewn interior and finished exterior, it is highly likely that the bowl was abandoned before it completion.
+The exterior bears ornamentation of shallow grooves parallel to the carination on its lower half and vertically aligned facets to the neck.
+Given the contrast between the rough-hewn interior and finished exterior, it is highly likely that the bowl was abandoned before its completion.
 It is part of a small group of wooden bowls known from Scotland, one of which was found only a few kilometres away at Talisker Moor.
 This example has notable similarities, being of the same shape and style with similar ornamentation and is also made of alder.
 The only major difference between these two bowls is that the Talisker Moor example has two finely shaped handles, whereas the bowl from Loch a’ Ghlinne Brig has only one.
 It had been suggested that this single handle, the stud on the opposite side and the bowl’s wide, flat rim may have been intended to bear a lid.
-Both bowls have been radiocarbon dated to the Iron Age (30 BC-AD 204 and AD 20-400).
+Both bowls have been radiocarbon dated to the Iron Age (30 BC–AD 204 and AD 20–400).

-The Loch a’ Ghlinne Bhig bowl is an important object as wooden vessels from this period rarely survive.
-Its shape clearly indicates a different function to the flat bottomed ceramic vessels that are contemporary on Skye, reflecting the selection of different materials for different functional styles.
+The Loch a’ Ghlinne Bhig bowl is an important object, as wooden vessels from this period rarely survive.
+Its shape clearly indicates a different function to the flat-bottomed ceramic vessels that are contemporary on Skye, reflecting the selection of different materials for different functional styles.
 Furthermore, the unfinished status of the bowl offers a rare insight into the manufacture techniques used to produce these objects.
-Given the morphological and stylistic similarities of this bowl and the proximity of the example from Talisker Moor, it is possible that they are product of the same workshop.
+Given the morphological and stylistic similarities of this bowl and the proximity of the example from Talisker Moor, it is possible that they are products of the same workshop.
 Neither appears to have been found in the context of any site, and they both therefore may represent objects lost by individuals during the Iron Age.
 This would perhaps also account for the unfinished nature of the Loch a’ Ghlinne Bhig example.

 The Bracadale bowl is held by the Skye and Lochalsh Archive Centre (Acc.
 No 1990.7).